Developer: Riot Publisher: Riot Release: 12/11/92 Genre: Action

 Unlike most platformers Psycho Dream has an elaborate back story.
 Sayaka Kaori is a girl that has fallen into a coma.
 However she can be reached by peering into her dreams using a machine.
 The National Public Safety Commission has a special division named the Diamond Dogs who enter people’s dreams to save their lives.
 To save Sayaka they send two of their best operatives, Ryo and Maria.

-The story isn’t expanded on during the game but it does serve to explain all of the weirdness throughout the adventure.
+The story is not expanded on during the game but it does serve to explain all of the weirdness throughout the adventure.
 Since you are exploring Sayaka’s subconscious anything goes.
 There is a surreal element to the game as it mixes modern day settings with dream like demons.
 Both protagonists are also affected which also explains their various powers.

-Your weapons are upgraded by collecting crystals.
+Your weapons upgrade by collecting crystals.
 Yellow focuses on melee attacks while blue equips a laser gun.
 I found the laser to be ineffectual.
 The attack is small and weak.
 Maria’s laser at full power will track enemies but it is still too slow.
 At level 3 bright red crystals appear.
 These upgrade you to your ultimate form and the results are dramatic.
 Ryo unleashes a slew of lasers in every direction while Maria grows wings.
 Holding onto it is a struggle as three hits brings you back to your base form.
 This is particularly devastating during boss battles.
 Crystals also come in red and purple, which restore health and give another use of your smart bomb attack.

 Psycho Dream uses its dream setting to create some striking environments.
 The modern day meets demon setting is reminiscent of Shin Megami Tensei without coming across derivative.
 The game’s first half is bit dull as you venture through a generic city, subway, and an office building.
 The second half is where it becomes surreal.
 The creature design is original and the bosses are all large monstrosities that take up half of the screen.
-Special effects are kept to a minimum as the game relies heavily on transparency.
+Special effects are at a minimum as the game relies heavily on transparency.
 The weakest element would be the soundtrack as the music is largely forgettable.
 For a game as dreamlike as this I think an ambient score would have fit better.

 In Closing